 2. Plan Your Attack

 The order in which you perform demo hugely impacts your productivity, so think through your plan of attack before getting started.

-Some aspects of demo will take longer than others, and should be accommodated accordingly.
+Some aspects of demolition will take longer than others, and should be accommodated accordingly.

-Some tools are just plain invaluable when it comes to demolition, and they should be collected before demo starts to make things easy.
+Some tools are just plain invaluable when it comes to demolition, and they should be collected before demolition starts to make things easy.

 Here is a list of some of the most useful tools for a demolition project: